pbklink/motif-core/etc/motif-core.api.md

         // (undocumented)
         TextHasValueEquals = 8
     }
 }

+// Warning: (ae-missing-release-tag) "ScanFieldBooleanOperationIdTableValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class ScanFieldBooleanOperationIdTableValue extends EnumTableValue {
+    constructor();
+}

 // Warning: (ae-missing-release-tag) "ScanFieldCondition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)